Situational leadership theory: Developing people and self-motivation

-A good leader develops "the competence and commitment of their people so they're self-motivated rather than dependent on others for direction and guidance."
+Hersey maintains that development is not a linear function.
+When developing Performance Readiness, people are unique.
+Everyone does not start at R1, then progress to R2, R3 and then R4.
+"A good leader develops the competence and commitment of their people so they're self-motivated rather than dependent on others for direction and guidance."
 According to Hersey's book, a leader's high, realistic expectation causes high performance of followers; a leader's low expectations lead to low performance of followers.

-SLII®
+SLII

-Hersey and Blanchard continued to iterate on the original theory until 1977 when they mutually agreed to run their respective companies.
-In the late 1970s, Hersey changed the name from "situational leadership theory" to "situational leadership."
+Hersey and Blanchard continued to iterate on the original theory until 1977, when they mutually agreed to run their respective companies.
+In the late 1970s, Hersey changed the name from "situational leadership theory" to "situational leadership".

-In 1979, Ken Blanchard founded Blanchard Training & Development, Inc. (later The Ken Blanchard Companies), together with his wife Margie Blanchard and a board of founding associates.
-Over time, this group made changes to the concepts of the original situational leadership theory in several key areas, which included the research base, the leadership style labels, and the individual's development level continuum.
+In 1979, Ken Blanchard founded Blanchard Training & Development, Inc. (later The Ken Blanchard Companies, updated to Blanchard in 2023), together with his wife Margie Blanchard and a board of founding associates.
+Over time, this group made changes to the concepts of the original Situational Leadership Model in several key areas, which included the research base, the leadership style labels, and the individual's development level continuum.

-In 1985 Blanchard introduced Situational Leadership II (SLII®) in the book Leadership and the One Minute Manager: A Situational Approach to Managing People.
+In 1985 Blanchard introduced SLII in the book Leadership and the One Minute Manager: A Situational Approach to Managing People.
 Blanchard and his colleagues continued to iterate and revise the book.

 Framework of reference

-The situational leadership II (SLII) model acknowledged the existing research of the situational leadership theory and revised the concepts based on feedback from clients, practicing managers, and the work of several leading researchers in the field of group development.
+The SLII model acknowledged the existing research of the situational leadership theory and revised the concepts.